sav-che/TL-2/Authors/Wiesner, Julius (von) {std. Wiesner}.md

-> [!cite] BHL link: this entry starts at [page 268](https://www.biodiversitylibrary.org/item/103250#page/328/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 268](https://www.biodiversitylibrary.org/page/33066608) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Wiesner, Julius \[von\] (1838-1916), Austrian (Moravia-born) botanist; studied at the Brünn Polytechnic and University of Vienna; Dr. phil.
 Jena 1860; habil.
-Polytechnical Institute, Vienna 1861, lecturer 1861-1868; associate professor 1868-1870; e.o. professor of plant physiology at the Mariabrunn Forestry Institute 1870-1880; ord. professor of plant anatomy and physiology at the University of Vienna 1873-1909; Hofrat 1893; ennobled 1909; travelled in India and the Dutch East Indies 1893-1894, in Spitzbergen in N. America 1904. (*Wiesner*).
+Polytechnical Institute, Vienna 1861, lecturer 1861-1868; associate professor 1868-1870; e.o. professor of plant physiology at the Mariabrunn Forestry Institute 1870-1880; ord. professor of plant anatomy and physiology at the University of Vienna 1873-1909; Hofrat 1893; ennobled 1909; travelled in India and the Dutch East Indies 1893-1894, in Spitzbergen in N. America 1904.
+**Abbreviated name**: *Wiesner*

 #### Herbarium and types